Total Brand Reach (TBR) is a measure of the reach of all related content for each publisher brand.

-Publishers need to ensure that all the related and sub-brands that they wish to see reported in PAMCo are included in the Comscore master list of PAMCo entities, which is circulated by Ipsos MORI at the start of each quarter.
-Publishers also need to confirm what sub-brands and related brands should be included in the TBR definition, according to the rules agreed, and inform Ipsos/PAMCo of any relevant changes (e.g. parent brand logos being added or removed from home pages).
+Publishers need to ensure that all entities that they wish to see reported in PAMCo are included in the List of Reportable entities which is circulated by PAMCo at the start of each quarter.

-A description of what is included in each brand’s TBR headline figure is published at each data release and made available within the computer bureaux interfaces.
+A description of what is included in each brand’s TBR headline figure is published at each data release and made available on the PAMCo website.